elcooleperco/EPEx/README.md

 .Net extension that allows you to make a shallow and deep copy of an object.

 ## Remark
-Deep copying an object, reference loops are taken into account
+Deep copying an object, reference loops are taken into account.

+# Important
+## Remark 2
+**Creating** any copy of (shallow, deep) object **does not cause any constructor**.

 ## Description
-This library allows you to easily and quickly create a copy of the object, including all the public, hidden and internal fields and properties of the object (or structure).
+This library allows you to easily and quickly create a copy of the object, including **all the public, hidden and internal** fields and properties of the object (or structure).
-For each type of object, during the operation, the MSIL code is generated, compiled and cached to the delegate function.
+For each type of object, during the operation, the **MSIL** code is generated, compiled and cached to the delegate function.

 When the object is shallow copied, only the object is copied, all the reference (objects) of the field and the properties remain the same as for the original object.
 If deep copying of the object takes place, then all the properties and fields of the object are also copied, while the rule is observed: one object-one copy, i.e. If the original object contains a link to itself or to an object copied earlier, within the current deep copy, then the copied object will also be in a single instance.